IBM/EEL-agentic-ai-bootcamp/docs/labs/lab0.md

 Option: If you miss the email or don't receive it for any reason!

-You can find the invitation on your IBM Cloud account: https://cloud.ibm.com/notifications?type=account

-Please select the Join Now link.
+You can find the invitation on your [ IBM Cloud account](https://cloud.ibm.com/notifications?type=account) Please select the Join Now link.

 ![ibmid](../imagesLab7/ibmcloudaccount.png)